nepi-engine/nepi_setup/NEPI_DOCKER_PRODUCTION_SETUP.md

     source /home/nepihost/nepi_setup/scripts/docker_config_setup.sh

-This process will create the following NEPI Folders:
+This process will create (if not allready created) and setup the following NEPI Folders:
 - **NEPI Storage** folder created at '/mnt/nepi_storage', along with several user subfolders.
     This is where NEPI processes store user files such as:
         **Saved Data**, **AI models**, **Import/Export Docker Images**, and **User Saved Configurations**.